email2ify/Sonic-Puzzle-Game/README.md

 <ul>
 <li>Counting Image:</li>
 <ul>
-<p> In this page, the performers is counted incrementally as to indicate the total numbers or performers taken, before completing the Sonic game puzzle </p>
+<p> On this page, the performers are counted incrementally to indicate the total number of performers taken, before completing the Sonic game puzzle </p>

   ![image](/assets/docs/count.PNG)

 <h2><Strong>Validator Testing</strong></h2>
-<p> HTML,CSS and Javascript are errors free and passing through the official W3C Validator and Syntax Validator.
-Below are my results free test on all three of them.
+<p> HTML, CSS, and Javascript are errors free and pass through the official W3C Validator and Syntax Validator.
+Below is my results-free test on all three of them.
 </p>

   <h4><Strong>For HTML code Validator result</strong></h4>